drekuru/env-manager/README.md

 > ➡️ Transforming ➡️: If you deploy your app to something like Azure Web Apps, you have to manually copy paste envs.
 We added transformation to help with converting standard `.env` format into Azure's `appsettings.json` format (and other formats as well).
 This allows for clean automation with CI/CD pipelines and existing cli tools from Azure.
 Additionally you can pull down the `appsettings.json` and convert it back to `.env` format and compare and validate it against local files.

-> 📝 No OpenSSL 📝: We wanted to make it easier to encrypt/decrypt files and keep it native to NodeJS.

 > 🔄 Context Switching 🔄: We wanted to make it easier to switch between different environments and projects.
 So you can have different credentials for different projects and switch between them easily.

 <a id="security"></a>